aletheia-foundation/aletheia-admin/ROADMAP.md

 * [Website issues](https://github.com/aletheia-foundation/aletheia-foundation.github.io)
 * [Whitepaper issues](https://github.com/aletheia-foundation/whitepaper)

-## Milestone: Mozilla Tech Speakers

-Kade is currently going through the Mozilla Tech Speakers program that will help him become a better evangelist for Aletheia and opensource tech overall

 ## Milestone: Mozilla Open Leadership

 Kade is currently going through the Mozilla Open Leadership program to teach him how to run Aletheia as an opensource project